mirzaG-murtaza/DemoService/README.md

 ## Troubleshooting

 - **Email not sending**: Ensure SMTP credentials are present.
 If omitted, the service will skip sending but still succeed, returning `emailSent: true` only when the transporter confirms delivery.
-- **Supabase errors**: The service expects the `demo_requests` table and related schema.
-Confirm the Supabase credentials have permission to read/write that table.
 - **Database connectivity**: For Neon/Postgres, make sure Vercel's IP addresses are allowed or that the connection string enables pooled connections.